 Kenneth Salwey Howard and his twin sister Kathleen Philippa were born at Bushbury, Wolverhampton on 14 December 1879.
 Their father Edward was a coal, brick and tile merchant, the son of a vicar, and his wife Laura Harriet née Salwey came also from a clerical family.
 They had three daughters and four sons of whom Kenneth was the youngest.
 In 1881 the three brothers were with their maternal grandparents and a staff of four.
 Two nursemaids, a housemaid, and a cook looked after the parents, 3-year-old Elinor and the twins.

-In 1891 Kenneth, aged 11, was a boarder at Wolverhampton Grammar School and in 1907 he matriculated and came to Durham University where he was a Non-Collegiate student, a member of St Cuthbert’s Society.
+In 1891 Kenneth, aged 11, was a boarder at a private school in Wolverhampton, probably Cranmore House School; he then moved to Wolverhampton Grammar School.
+He later moved again to Haverfordwest Grammar School and in 1907 he matriculated and came to Durham University where he was a Non-Collegiate student, a member of St Cuthbert’s Society.
 He played cricket, not very successfully, and rowed in the Grey Cup competition.
 He also spoke in debates at the Union, though a report in the Durham University Journal (vol. XVIII no. 11) was less than complementary: in a debate in which Howard proposed that ‘The secular system is the only solution of the present education problem’ (defeated by 29 votes to 5) his speeches were described as “clever but never really grasped the subject” and containing “some more false quantities and epigrams”.

 He continued to debate and held various offices in St Cuthbert’s and the Union.
 In the summer of 1908 he passed his first year Arts examinations in arithmetic and logic, though there is no attendance record for the following Michaelmas term.
 He did attend during the Epiphany, Easter and Michaelmas terms in 1909 studying arithmetic and political economy, but there is no record of him completing his B.A.